williamgilpin/howto/howto_cpp.md

 ## Resources

-Here is a nice thread on the basics of installing C++ packages and using make on OSX.
+A nice thread here on the basics of installing C++ packages and using make on macOS.
 See [here](https://www.boost.org/doc/libs/1_69_0/more/getting_started/unix-variants.html)
 + Standard place to install libraries is `/usr/local/` and the header files go in `/usr/local/include`
 + However, it might be good to install somewhere else and just re-link, since it's good to avoid polluting system folders with 3rd party stuff